Sprint adds Samsung's Galaxy S10 5G to its next-gen lineup

 Sprint's 5G service is currently live in Kansas City, Atlanta, Dallas-Fort Worth and Houston.
 The company has previously announced that it plans to launch the next generation network in New York, Los Angeles, Phoenix, Chicago and Washington in the "coming weeks."

 The new network is already making early appearances in Brooklyn, as spotted by PCMag's Sascha Segan.

-, the Galaxy S10 5G features a similar design to the but adds extra front and rear cameras, a larger 6.7-inch display and, of course, support for next-generation 5G networks.
+, the Galaxy S10 5G features a similar design to the Galaxy S10 Plus but adds extra front and rear cameras, a larger 6.7-inch display and, of course, support for next-generation 5G networks.
 It remains to be seen how Sprint's 5G network -- which uses a mid-band spectrum for its 5G service as opposed to the millimeter wave 5G networks currently deployed by Verizon and AT&T -- compares on the Galaxy S10 5G.

 Galaxy S10, S10 Plus, S10E: Every camera lens and curve